bmuschko/gradle-nexus-plugin/README.md

 Additionally, it applies the [Maven plugin](http://gradle.org/docs/current/userguide/maven_plugin.html) plugin as well as `signing` in order to leverage maven's `install` and `uploadArchives` tasks.

-## Convention properties
+## Extension properties

-The Nexus plugin defines the following convention properties in the `nexus` closure:
+The plugin defines the following extension properties in the `extraArchive` closure:

-* `attachJavadoc`: Adds Javadoc JAR task to project (defaults to true).
+* `javadoc`: Adds Javadoc JAR task to project (defaults to true).
-* `attachSources`: Adds sources JAR task to project (defaults to true).
+* `sources`: Adds sources JAR task to project (defaults to true).
-* `attachTests`: Adds test sources JAR task to project (defaults to false).
+* `tests`: Adds test sources JAR task to project (defaults to false).

+The plugin defines the following extension properties in the `nexus` closure:

 * `sign`: Specifies whether to sign the artifacts using the [signing plugin](http://gradle.org/docs/current/userguide/signing_plugin.html) (defaults to true).
 * `configuration`: The custom configuration used to publish artifacts (defaults to `archives`).
 * `repositoryUrl`: The stable release repository URL (defaults to `https://oss.sonatype.org/service/local/staging/deploy/maven2/`).